mymoomin/RSStoWebhook/design/high-level.md

 ### Functional

-- Let people add comics easily, and let people other than me approve them.
+- [ ] Let people add comics easily, and let people other than me approve them.
-- (tentative) Let people add roles through a website that is automatically synced with the available comics.
+- [ ] (tentative) Let people add roles through a website that is automatically synced with the available comics.
-- Check RSS feeds for new items by recency and not by order.
+- [x] Check RSS feeds for new items at any position in the feed.
-- Detect broken RSS feeds.
+- [ ] Detect broken RSS feeds.

 ### Architectural

-- Add automated tests
+- [x] Add automated tests
-- Possibly refactor to personal taste
+- [x] Possibly refactor to personal taste
-- Link the comics collections/databases in some way
+- [x] Link the comics collections/databases in some way
-- Add better logging, whether through tracing or just refactoring
+- [ ] Add better logging, whether through tracing or just refactoring
-- Think about transactions and state and when to recover from errors
+- [ ] Think about transactions and state and when to recover from errors
-- Check the current rate-limiting rules
+- [x] Check the current rate-limiting rules

 ## Progress